We each have a fundamental right to life.

-Have not so many governance mechanisms now excluded, denied, reduced or destroyed these life-rights, in the name of Titanic-quality progress?
+Have not so many governance mechanisms now denied or reduced these life-rights, in the name of Titanic-quality progress?

-What is government except a set of rules drawn up by citizens and grounded on underlying values that protect citizens and life itself?
+What is government except a set of rules drawn up by citizens and grounded on underlying values that protect each citizen and life itself?

 Today, many public institutions and the people who occupy them, ignore citizens to focus on money, ignore the claims of life, claims made in the name of humanity and the innate rights to life, supposedly guaranteed by citizenship?

-Surely, no human-being or, more correctly, citizen with rights, may be excluded from such ‘rights-to-life’ evaluation?
+Surely, no human-being or, for this argument, citizen with rights, may be excluded from such ‘rights-to-life’ evaluation?

 Nor too, any other lifeform denied its living rights?
 Negotiated by us, because we acknowledge their rights to life, which they may not assert, at least unmediated by human communication.